Best Small Business Cargo Vans - Size, Gas Mileage, & More

 • Seating capacity: Two to three

 The Sprinter is the crème de la crème of larger vans.
-While the MSRP is around $38,300, that won't get you much.
-You're more likely to pay around $40,000 to $45,000 by the time you're ready to drive it off the lot.
-This Sprinter van has a lot of room – a 6' 4" individual could walk upright in the back.
+While the MSRP starts at $49,000, that may not get you much.
+You're more likely to pay way more by the time you're ready to drive it off the lot.
+This Sprinter van has a lot of room.

 Mercedes once only offered diesel but now makes all models available with gas engines.
-It has 265 lb.-ft. of torque.
+It has a rated torque of 295 pound-feet at 1,400 to 2,400 revolutions per minute (rpm).
 You might pay more for a Mercedes Sprinter, but it is the most reliable cargo van, and it will spend far less time in the shop than other models might.

 Similar to its smaller counterpart, the Ford Transit is an ideal choice for specifications such as: